Merida,

 the more detail can be achieved with consequential increases in cost.

-vertically as well as horizontally.
-Given a few more years they could easily
+as horizontally.
+Given a few more years they could easily have invented

-have invented the steam engine.
-It is easy to realise how the uneducated
+the steam engine.
+It is easy to realise how the uneducated Visigoths, who

-Visigoths, who replaced the Romans, found the technology incomprehensible
+replaced the Romans, found the technology incomprehensible and thus failed

 When wandering around Merida